Ruby on Rails vs PHP: Battle of Programming Languages

 Similar to PHP, Ruby is described as a scripting language that can be used for various purposes.
 It, too, isn’t too complicated to learn, and holds powerful features in store for those who take time to master it.

 First developed in the 90s, it only really started gaining popularity after the creation of Ruby on Rails around 2005.
-To this day it is still the most popular Ruby framework.
+To this day it is still the most popular Ruby framework, just observe the number of Ruby freelancers on Toptal and other Upwork competitors’ platforms to confirm this.
 It helped a lot of developers make the switch to Ruby, as well as enabled Ruby programmers to build powerful web applications more easily, and much faster.

 Ruby is built with Object-Oriented programming in mind, whereas PHP support both Functional and Object-Oriented approaches.

 It is a clean, easy-to-read language that can be applied to much more than just web scripting.
-Nowadays, it is trendy to hire ruby on rails developers as well as offshore python programmers, or hire remote full stack developer.
+Nowadays, it is trendy to hire ruby on rails developers as well as offshore python programmers.

 Okay, so these things might matter to programmers.